 Needless to say, each day since has been a blessing.
 The longer we live here the more entrenched we become in our life here.
 John has experienced some truly remarkable things, having been on the sea trials for the Hokualaka'i - the Big Island's double hulled canoe, he sailed around South Point, and when he turned 50 he climbed to the summit of Mauna Kea - on foot!

 Me, I have become immersed in the Hawaiian Culture, having learned (and continue to learn) at the side of some truly treasured Hawaiian Kapuna (elders).
 Auntie Nona Beamer embraced my willingness to learn and shared countless stories, memories, mele, and hula with me.
 I learned my Hawaiian feather-work from Mary Lou Kekuewa and her daughter Paulette Kahalepuna, and continue to study with Paulette now that her mother has passed.

 Our Inn allows us the opportunity to give back to our community as well, while we are so busy at the inn that we can not give man hours, we give generously, financially...and sometimes I think that is better.
 We support the following organizations on an annual basis: Halau Na Pua O Kukui, Hospice of Hilo, Zonta of Hilo, Boys & Girls Club of Hilo, Big Island Volkswagen Club, Women's Express Networking Org., Big Island MS Charity Walk.

 We are thrilled to be celebrating the 11th Anniversary of The Palms Cliff House Inn.
 To celebrate (and to help stimulate the local economy) we have just finished an $80,000 renovation.
-We are proud to say that all the work was done by local small business, and they did a wonderful job of remodeling and refreshing the inn.
-Wont you come see for your self and join us for a special get away.
+We are proud to say that all the work was done by local small businesses, and they did a wonderful job of remodeling and refreshing the inn.
+Wont you come to see for yourself and join us for a special getaway.